 Despite all of the requirements and factors that your lender will check before giving you a loan, on your end, applying for a personal loan actually isn't that complicated.

-The first thing you’ll want to do is pre-qualify for a personal loan from multiple lenders.
+The first thing you'll want to do is pre-qualify for a personal loan from multiple lenders.
 To do this, all you need to do is provide the lender some information like what the loan is for, how much you want to take out, some basic personal information, and your desired monthly payment.
-This prequalification process usually only takes a few minutes and allows you to compare offers from multiple lenders.

 After you read through the loan terms of each offer, compare all of your loan offers and select the best one for you, you can start the formal loan application process.
 To do this, you'll need to gather some documents.
 This includes: